Morrisons: Market share

 TS (Teesside), TD (Hawick), BD (Bradford), HG (Harrogate), LS (Leeds), WF (Wakefield) and HD (Huddersfield).

 Vertical integration

-Unlike the other UK supermarkets, Morrisons manufacture a substantial volume of their own food products at sites across the UK.
+Morrisons produce more than half of its products in-house.

 Home-delivery service

+Morrisons now offer a home delivery service, as do most UK supermarkets.

-In June 2020, Morrisons introduced a revamped doorstep subscription program targeting elderly and vulnerable people who cannot go shopping in supermarkets.
-The service is open to anyone residing within 10 miles of a Morrisons shop.
+In June 2020, at an early stage of the COVID-19 pandemic in the United Kingdom Morrisons, introduced a home delivery program with telephone ordering for elderly and vulnerable people, limited to those residing within 10 miles of a Morrisons shop.
+Morrison's Doorstep Delivery continued to be available, with some changes (in particular, a limit of three items per order to prevent stockpiling was dropped), after pandemic restrictions were removed.

+Petrol stations

+Morrisons used to operate 400 petrol stations across the UK, offering Petrol and Diesel at all sites and LPG Autogas at selected sites.
+Most petrol stations are located in the car park area within selected stores, but there are also a number of standalone petrol stations operated by either Morrisons Daily or Morrisons Select.
+All petrol stations were sold to MFG in 2024.

+Over the years, Morrisons petrol stations underwent several different re-brands and colour schemes.
+These were:

+Fuel cards

+For many years until 2014, Morrisons petrol stations provided a loyalty card scheme known as the Miles card.
+Each member earned 10 points whenever they purchased a litre of fuel, along with a £5 shopping voucher if they bought a total of 500 litres or more.
+This was replaced by the Match & More card in 2014, followed by the More card in 2016 and My Morrisons in 2021, later rebranded as Morrisons More with deals such as Fiver, where purchases give customers points, 5000 points being worth £5 in 2023.

+Morrisons also offer the fuelGenie fuel card scheme.

 Former operations

 Kiddicare

-In 2011, Morrisons bought children's retailer Kiddicare for £70m to give it the knowledge to sell clothing and homewares online.
+In 2011, Morrisons bought children's retailer Kiddicare for £70 million to give it the knowledge to sell clothing and homewares online.
 In 2012 10 former Best Buy stores from the Carphone Warehouse were acquired to expand Kiddicare into retail stores.
 Kiddicare was sold to the Endless private equity firm for £2 million in July 2014, and sold on to Worldstores two months later for an undisclosed sum.

 FreshDirect

 Morrisons purchased a 10% stake in New York-based online grocer FreshDirect for £31 million in 2011.
 After having sent a team to New York to learn from the business ahead of the predicted launch in 2013, Morrisons began a home delivery initiative in January 2014.
 In March 2014 Morrisons CEO Dalton Phillips announced the company had agreed to sell its stake in FreshDirect due to financial difficulties the company was facing and, as it had set up its own online shopping site, it no longer needed FreshDirect.
 The sale was completed in August 2016 for £45 million.